afsc-gap-products/akgfmaps/README.md

 devtools::install_github("afsc-gap-products/akgfmaps", build_vignettes = TRUE)
 ```

-Layers in the package are saved locally during installation.
-Therefore, the package must be re-installed to access new geometries when they become available.
+Spatial features are saved locally during package installation.
+Therefore, the package must be re-installed to access newer versions of spatial features when they are updated.

 # Vignettes